The natural world is a treasure trove of learning and wisdom...

 Experiment with plants, minerals and natural materials.
 Creating pigments and pictures

-Outdoor Skills & Ancient Technology Day
+Outdoor Skills & Ancient Technology Days

 Learning and practicing a myriad of natural crafts and skills

-Eco Wind Westmill Windfarm Public Open Day 21st June 11-4 (families/adults)
+Eco Wind Westmill Windfarm Public Open

 Join in with a range of acticities beneath the graceful turbines